-- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste management implications as stated in Annexes 7 and 15 of the TM. - 3.4.7.2 Details of the technical requirements for the assessment of the Waste Management Implication from construction and operation of the Project are shown in Appendix G.
+3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing waste

+- management implications as stated in Annexes 7 and 15 of the TM respectively. - 3.4.7.2 Details of the technical requirements for the assessment of the Waste Management Implication are shown in Appendix F.